doritoes/ipdice.com/3_ECS.md

 ## Create TLS Certificate using AWS Certificate Manager (ACM)
 1. In the AWS console search for "Certificate" and click **Certificate Manager**
 2. Click **Request**
-    - Request a public certificate is selcted
+    - Request a public certificate is selected
     - Click **Next**
     - Fully qualified domain name (see my example below, including the www subdomain)
       - ipdice.com